 Leadership Overview

-Toyota Forklift has 6 executives leading key functions including strategy, human resources, legal, operations, and rentals.
+Toyota Forklift has 6 executives leading key functions including strategy, human resources, legal, rental operations, and regional management.

 Leadership Roles at Toyota Forklift